-- Placement of acellular dermal matrix allows improved contour of the lower pole, or bottom of the breast.
+- Improved contour of the lower pole, or bottom of the breast

-- Placement of acellular dermal matrix reinforces the soft tissue of the bottom of the breast giving a more durable result.
+- Reinforces the soft tissue of the bottom of the breast for a more durable result

-- Placement of acellular dermal matrix may prevent scar tissue from forming around the final implant.
+- May prevent scar tissue from forming around the final implant

-- Finally, placement of acellular dermal matrix stabilizes the crease (inframammary fold) of the breast.
+- Stabilizes the crease (inframammary fold) of the breast

 There are a number of advantages to a direct to implant (DTI) reconstruction:

-- DTI reconstruction avoids tissue expanders and the associated discomfort and recovery from the expansion process.
+- Avoids tissue expanders and the associated discomfort and recovery from the expansion process

-- DTI reconstruction requires only 1 drain per breast after surgery, and each drain is usually removed in half the time compared to tissue expander based reconstruction.
+- Requires only 1 drain per breast after surgery, and each drain is usually removed in half the time compared to tissue expander-based reconstruction

-- Patients have a fully reconstructed breast after the first operation.
-This gives a much more satisfying body image and diminishes the patient’s overall stress.
-The improved psychological effects of this approach cannot be underestimated.
+- A fully reconstructed breast is achieved after one operation, diminishing the patient’s overall stress — the improved psychological effects of this approach cannot be underestimated

 - Small breast cup sizes (typically sizes AA to C)